3. Planning RTW

 Specific strategies will need to be identified individually for each client, considering the impact of the TBI and nature of the job role and workplace.

-Strategies for clients with limited insight:
+Strategies for managing limited insight:

 Case examples for insight